Skip to main content

 • Hot flashes or night sweats

 The best way to know if you’re pregnant or not is to take a pregnancy test.
-You can buy an over-the-counter (OTC) urine pregnancy test, or contact your healthcare professional to get a blood test.
+You can buy an over-the-counter (OTC) urine pregnancy test, or contact a healthcare professional to get a blood test.
 Both tests measure the amount of the pregnancy hormone called human chorionic gonadotropin (HCG).
 A blood test is the most accurate test, but the at-home urine test can detect most pregnancies by a day after the missed period.

 Getting pregnant during perimenopause increases the risk for: